 The castle is open daily, except for a few holidays.
-You can find their schedule and buy tickets on the Hearst Castle website.
+You can buy tickets for Hearst Castle tours at the castle visitor center or reserve online at Reserve California.
 The visitor center is at the bottom of the hill and castle is at the top.
 The only way to get more than a fleeting glimpse of it is on a guided tour, which lasts about two hours.

 Crowds are worst in summer, and the hilltop gets very hot.
 Special Hearst Castle night tours offered spring and fall.
 The house is specially decorated for Christmas.

 The address is 750 Hearst Castle Road.
 San Simeon, CA which is on California Highway 1, halfway between San Francisco and Los Angeles.

 If you plan to travel to Hearst Castle from the north on CA 1, check with CalTrans for road closures.

 Winter rains and mudslides sometimes close the scenic highway well into summer.
 You can call them toll-free from anywhere in California at 1-800-427-7623 or check the status on their website at hdot.ca.gov or on their app.

 If you plan to drive north right after your tour, it takes three hours to drive the 95 miles to Monterey.
 Allow time to finish your drive during daylight, so you don't miss an inch of the spectacular coastal scenery.